acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

     }
 }
 ```
-In the binary, "Server" had been changed to "wizardcult.flare-on.com", and "Nick" became "Izahl" (we can see the "Nick" in Wireshark)
+In the binary, "Server" had been changed to "wizardcult.flare-on.com", and "Nick" became "Izahl" (we could see the "Nick" in Wireshark)
 <p align="center">
     <img src="/assets/images/flareon/2021/10/4.png"/>
 </p>

-The program handled two events, which are "**girc.CONNECTED**" (received when client connected to server) and "**girc.PRIVMSG**" (received when client received new message).
-The two handler functions are at 0x6C1920 and 0x6C1DA0, they are the "core" of the program.
+The program handled two events, which were "**girc.CONNECTED**" (received when client connected to server) and "**girc.PRIVMSG**" (received when client received new message).
+The two handler functions were at 0x6C1920 and 0x6C1DA0, they were the "core" of the program.
-The program is big, we don't want to reverse engineer all components of it, so we will let it run and watch for its behavior.
+The program was complex, we didn't want to reverse engineer all of the program's components, so we would just let it run and monitor its behavior.

 ### Setting up environment
-We will have to setup a new IRC server, so that the program can connect to.
-I use a Windows machine to host [UnrealIRCd](https://www.unrealircd.org/), which is a free IRC server.
-After that, I append this line to `/etc/hosts`
+We would need to setup a new IRC server for the program to communicate.
+I used a Windows machine to host [UnrealIRCd](https://www.unrealircd.org/), a free IRC server.
+Then I appended this line to the `/etc/hosts` file
 ```
 192.168.50.175  wizardcult.flare-on.com
 ```
-so that the program will connect to `192.168.50.175` (my Windows machine's IP) instead of `wizardcult.flare-on.com`.
+so that the program would connect to `192.168.50.175` (my Windows machine's IP) instead of `wizardcult.flare-on.com`.
-> Note: You should disable [fakelag](https://www.unrealircd.org/docs/FAQ#Why_is_UnrealIRCd_responding_slowly_.28laggy.29._It.27s_only_processing_1_line_per_second.3F.3F) and anti-flood in UnrealIRCd, so that the connection won't be kill when client sends messages too fast.
+> Note: You should disable [fakelag](https://www.unrealircd.org/docs/FAQ#Why_is_UnrealIRCd_responding_slowly_.28laggy.29._It.27s_only_processing_1_line_per_second.3F.3F) and anti-flood in UnrealIRCd to prevent the connection from being terminated when client sends messages too quickly.

-To see the messages sent by the program, I also use another IRC client, [pidgin](https://www.pidgin.im/).
-I use it because it has GUI (lol).
+To view the messages sent by the program, I also used another IRC client, [pidgin](https://www.pidgin.im/).
+I used it because it has GUI (lol).

 ### Back to the challenge
-First, look at the pcap file, we can see the program join server `#dungeon`
+We could see the program has joined the `#dungeon` server.
 <p align="center">
     <img src="/assets/images/flareon/2021/10/5.png"/>
 </p>

-Let the program runs, and we see the program send a message:
+Start the program, we would see it send the following message:
 ```
 Hello, I am Arrixyll, a 5 level Sorceror.
 I come from the land of Daemarrel-Aberystwyth-Rochdale-Scrabster.
 ```
-Let it runs for a few times, it produces different outputs:
+Let's run it a couple more times, we would notice there were different outputs:
 ```
 Hello, I am Ikey, a 5 level Sorceror.
 I come from the land of Daemarrel-Aberystwyth-Rochdale-Scrabster.
 Hello, I am Izahl, a 5 level Sorceror.
 I come from the land of Daemarrel-Aberystwyth-Rochdale-Scrabster.
 ...
 ```
-Turned out that, it used random name when joining the server.
-The code that change its name is at 0x6C1736.
-To make sure the output will be deterministic, I write a gdb script that will change name to "Izahl" (which is the same the name appears in pcap file).
+It turned out that, the program used random name when joining the server.
+The code for changing its name is at 0x6C1736.
+To ensure the deterministic of the output, I wrote a gdb script to change the name back to "Izahl" (which was the same name appeared in the pcap file).
 ```
 define secretcommand
 b *0x6c1736